 - Staff reported incidents and learning took place.
 The practice had enough staff to deliver the service.
-The premises were clean and there was enough equipment available for staff to undertake their duties. - Patient's needs were assessed and care was planned and delivered in line with current guidance.
+The premises were clean and there was enough equipment available for staff to undertake their duties. - Patient's needs were assessed and care was planned and delivered in line with current best practice guidance.
 This included the promotion of good oral health.
 Staff had received training appropriate to their roles and further training needs were identified and planned. - Patients were treated with kindness and respect by staff.
-Communication with them and their families, and access to the service and to the dentists was reported as good. - The practice took into account any comments, concerns or complaints to improve the practice.
-Patients reported good access to the practice with emergency appointments available on the same day.
+Communication with them and their families, and access to the service and to the Dentists was reported as good. - The practice took into account any comments, concerns or complaints to improve the practice.
+Patients reported good access to the practice with emergency appointments available on the same day. - The practice had an accessible and visible management team.
+Quality was high on the practice agenda.
+Staff felt supported and all reported that patients were at the heart of the practice.
+This included the promotion of good oral health.
+Staff had received training appropriate to their roles.
+The practice had an effective appraisal system in place for all staff.